zeromq/chumak/README.md

 Usage
 -----

-Use just like any regular Erlang/OTP application.
+See [examples](https://github.com/chovencorp/erlangzmq/tree/master/examples).
+Otherwise use just like a regular Erlang/OTP application.

+You can use [python tests](https://github.com/chovencorp/erlangzmq/tree/master/python-test) to try language interop.
+You need to have pyzmq installed.

 Build
 -----